 Diabetic retinopathy is the most common complication of diabetes mellitus (DM).
-This condition is one of the largest causes of vision loss worldwide and is the leading cause of impaired vision in patients ages 25 to 74.
+This condition is one of the largest causes of vision loss worldwide and is the leading cause of impaired vision in working age adults.
 In patients with diabetes mellitus, the body does not use and store sugar appropriately.
 High blood sugar levels cause damage to blood vessels in the retina, leading to bleeding, swelling, leakage, and abnormal new blood vessel growth.
 This retinal damage is referred to as diabetic retinopathy.

 In patients with diabetes mellitus, risk factors for the development of diabetic retinopathy have been identified.
 Blood sugar level and duration of disease are strong risk factors.
 Patients with type 1 diabetes have a higher risk than type 2 diabetes.
 In addition, associated conditions such as high blood pressure, high cholesterol, smoking, obesity, pregnancy, and kidney disease increase a patient’s risk of developing diabetic retinopathy.

 Diabetic retinopathy often has no symptoms in its early stages.
 As the condition worsens, patients may experience blurred vision, vision loss, floaters, dark areas in the field of vision, and impaired color vision.
 Diabetic retinopathy usually affects both eyes.
 However, symptoms may affect one eye more than the other eye.